User Tools

 </Location>

-You can now continue to setting up automatic driver download for Windows clients.
+You can now proceed to configure automatic driver download for Windows clients.

 Caponato's Samba notebook.
 Start here or else Main menu